jsinger67/parol/book/src/AstGeneration.md

 These transformations are applied iteratively until all EBNF constructs are replaced.

+Note that the transformations applied on LR grammars a slightly different, but the principle is the same.

 ## Sanity checks

 Then `parol` checks this pre-transformed input grammar for several properties that prevent a